jaxxstorm/leebriggs.co.uk/_posts/2022-08-26-choosing-an-iac-tool.md

 ### Multi Cloud Support

 Multi cloud support - The tool allows you to interact with multiple cloud providers and often pass values from one cloud provider to another.
-If you define a load balancer in AWS, you can pass the resulting CNAME from that to Cloudflare, for example.
+If you define a load balancer in AWS, you can pass the resulting address from that to Cloudflare, for example.

 Tools that support multiple clouds can often have differing levels of support for the varying APIs that are added.
 Cloud providers are continuously adding new features, and it's often up to the Infrastructure as Code tool, or their respective community to add those features.